oracle/terraform-provider-oci/website/docs/r/core_local_peering_gateway.html.markdown

 The following arguments are supported:

 * `compartment_id` - (Required) The OCID of the compartment containing the local peering gateway (LPG).
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
-For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) (Updatable) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
+* `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`
 * `peer_id` - (Optional) The OCID of the LPG you want to peer with.
 Specifying a peer_id connects this local peering gateway (LPG) to another one in the same region.
 This operation must be called by the VCN administrator who is designated as the *requestor* in the peering relationship.
 The *acceptor* must implement an Identity and Access Management (IAM) policy that gives the requestor permission to connect to LPGs in the acceptor's compartment.
 Without that permission, this operation will fail.
-For more information, see [VCN Peering](https://docs.us-phoenix-1.oraclecloud.com/Content/Network/Tasks/VCNpeering.htm).
+For more information, see [VCN Peering](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/VCNpeering.htm).
-* `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
-Each tag is a simple key-value pair with no predefined name, type, or namespace.
-For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
-Example: `{"Department": "Finance"}`
 * `vcn_id` - (Required) The OCID of the VCN the LPG belongs to.